Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear helmets.
 – May wear light and medium armor and use any weapon and shield (excluding large shield).
 – Can cast two spell per day less than trueclass druid.
-– Bonus Feats: Fighter/Druid gets Style Focus in Archery for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialization at level 12, Style Mastery at level 16, Improved Style Mastery at level 21 and Epic Style Mastery at level 24.
+– Gets one bonus combat feat at every 4th level up to level 20.
 – May spontaneously convert memorized spells to summoning ones.
 – May select one racial enemy at levels 1, 5 and every 5 levels thereafter, which grants a +4 bonus on damage rolls against the selected enemy race.
 – May call for an animal companion who fights for her side.
 – Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage résistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
-– Gets one bonus feat at level 28.
+– Gets one bonus feat at levels 22, 25 and 28.
 – Hit Die: d9
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell